 Child Protection & Welfare

-The course runs for nine separate weeks spread over the academic year.
-This involves students attending classes Monday-Thursday, 9.30 am - 4.00 pm for weeks 1 and 9, and Monday to Wednesday for weeks 2-8.
-Full attendance at all classes is expected.
-Candidates who successfully complete the Diploma course and meet the eligibility criteria for the M.Sc. in Child Protection and Welfare may proceed to a second year to complete the Masters course.
+Candidates who successfully complete the Diploma course and meet the eligibility criteria for the M.Sc. in Child Protection and Welfare may proceed to a second year to complete the Masters programme.

 Entry requirements